 1983 Business Grad, President, UPS Americas Region Stephen Flowers, President of the UPS Americas Region, is responsible for all UPS package operations in Canada and more than 50 countries and territories across Latin America and the Caribbean.
 Prior to taking on the region’s highest post, Flowers was UPS’s West Europe District Manager, where he oversaw the company’s operations in France, Belgium, the Netherlands, Luxembourg and Switzerland.
 Stephen began his career with UPS in 1981 as a loader/unloader while at Georgian College.
 Stephen has served on the board of directors for the United Way of Long Island, New York and the American Chamber of Commerce in Paris.

 Rose overcame a difficult childhood to get where she is today.
-Growing up in foster homes, the Barrie lawyer financed her college education by cleaning houses and checking coats at a local bar.
+Growing up in foster homes, she financed her college education by cleaning houses and checking coats at a local bar.
 In 1991, she was crowned Miss Black Ontario and entered law school as a mature student.
-She now runs her own family law and real estate practice.
-Adams has taught business courses at Georgian College and Ontario Business College and volunteers for non-profit community groups such as the Out of the Cold program.
+Rose has taught business courses at Georgian College and Ontario Business College and volunteers for non-profit community groups such as the Out of the Cold program.
 She served on the board of Big Brothers and the Simcoe Literacy Network.

 Every year in May, the Georgian College Board of Governors recognizes graduates who: